• Latest

 Human Rights Commission welcomes advice.

-“The Convention at the Rights of the Child is obvious that a court ought to constantly remember the best interests of the child as a number one attention,” stated Human Rights Commissioner Edward Santow.
+“The Convention on the Rights of the Child is obvious that a court ought to constantly remember the best interests of the child as the number one priority,” stated Human Rights Commissioner Edward Santow.

-“While we understand that youngsters can be susceptible to being prompted with the aid of terrible human beings around them, in addition, they have a number of the nice potentialities for turning their lives around.”
+“While we understand that youngsters can be susceptible to being pinfluencedwith the aid of terrible human beings around them, in addition, they have a number of the nice potentialities for turning their lives around.”

 “Ultimately, we want to rehabilitate and reintegrate them back into our society, and I think that constantly must be a fundamental focus while we’re managing youngsters,” he stated.